 The experience at Toyosu is very different from the lively, messy but also charming and authentic Tsukiji.
-It has a fairly sterile atmosphere—and only certain clearly-marked areas are accessible to visitors.
-The times of tourists touching the price tags of tuna are over—your experience is all behind glass windows now.
+It has a fairly sterile atmosphere and only certain, clearly-marked areas are accessible to visitors.
+The times of tourists getting up close and personal with the tuna are over.
+Your experience is all behind glass windows now.

-The whole Toyosu experience is, in general, well designed for visitors: direct access from Shijomae Station and a lot of info boards, signs and maps everywhere.
-All the areas that are marked yellow on the map (and on the ground) can be entered (but there aren’t a lot, and you’ll feel very much on the fringes).
-It is nice, clean and organized, which we guess some people might prefer to the comparative chaos of the old Tsukiji.
+The whole Toyosu experience is, in general, well designed for visitors: direct access from Shijōmae Station and a lot of info boards, signs, and maps everywhere.
+All the areas that vistors can enter are clearly market (but there aren’t a lot, and you’ll feel very much on the fringes).
+It is nice, clean, and organized, which we guess some people might prefer to the comparative chaos of the old Tsukiji.

-How much time do I need to see Toyosu Fish Market?
+How much time do I need to see Toyosu Market?

-We recommend allowing two hours for the full experience—this includes the tuna auction area, general fish market and fruit and veg section.
+We recommend allowing two hours for the full experience.
+This includes the tuna auction, fish market, and fruit and veg section.
 Wear comfy shoes, as you’ll be doing a lot of walking!

 The tuna auction at Toyosu

-From this room, a gantry leads to the new tuna auction area.
-You’ll find yourself in a gallery one floor above the action—and all behind glass.
+From this room, a corridor leads to the tuna auction area.
+You’ll find yourself in a gallery one floor above the action — and all behind glass.
 The board that explains the buyers’ hand signs for the auction is helpful for understanding what’s happening below.